hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-18-garmin-inreach.markdown

 ---

 ## <a href="http://amzn.to/2k3sk73" rel="nofollow">DeLorme inReach Explorer</a>

+The inReach Explorer was the top of the line device from DeLorme.
+We have also carried it around on our trips.
+Again, if you don't need the topo maps on your device then this is probably the device to get as they might be cheaper than the new Garmin models.

 <a rel="nofollow" target="_blank" href="https://www.amazon.com/gp/product/B00I6EY01C/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00I6EY01C&linkCode=as2&tag=hikeve-20&linkId=c69b625539460b13744d9e6145792b22"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B00I6EY01C&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B00I6EY01C" width="1" height="1" border="0" alt="DeLorme inReach Explorer" style="border:none !important; margin:0px !important;" />

 <a href="http://amzn.to/2k3sk73" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">Buy on Amazon</button></a>